1. Completion of an 8-week secular mindfulness course in person

-3. At least 2-3 months of mindfulness practice from the end of your 8-week course and the start of the Teach Paws b training
+3. At least 2-3 months of mindfulness practice from the end of your 8-week course and the start of the Teach dots training

-We are often asked why we ask potential teachers of Paws b to have such an established personal mindfulness practice of their own.
+We are often asked why we ask potential teachers dots (for 3-6 year-olds) to have such an established personal mindfulness practice of their own.
 There are two main reasons for this:

-i) The key ideas and practices that underlie the most well-respected and widely researched 8-week adult mindfulness courses such as MBSR and MBCT provide the scaffolding that underlies the Paws b curriculum.
-Before training to teach Paws b to young people, it is assumed that those who attend our teacher training courses have a well-embedded experiential understanding of the key practices involved in these adult 8-week courses.
-This will then support you when leading young people in the range of practices explored in Paws b and allow you to deal more skilfully with any questions or responses that arise out of them.
+i) The key ideas and practices that underlie the most well-respected and widely researched 8-week adult mindfulness courses such as MBSR and MBCT provide the scaffolding that underlies and informs the dots curriculum.
+Before training to teach dots to young children, it is assumed that those who attend our teacher training courses have a well-embedded experiential understanding of the key practices involved in these adult 8-week courses.
+This will then support you when leading young people in the range of practices explored in dots, and allow you to deal more skilfully with any questions or responses that arise out of them.

 ii) This period of 2-3 months embedding helps to stabilise and deepen your practice, which leads to a level of familiarity with the subtle workings of your mind.
 This in turn strengthens your capacity to model mindfulness in holding the experience of others and to respond skilfully if difficult situations arise for young people in the classroom.

 Can I apply before I have completed 2-3 months of practice?

 Whilst we require a minimum of 2-3 months’ practice from the end of your 8-week course, you may submit an application form as you reach the end of your 8-week course to help you plan ahead and find a course location to suit you.
 This is with the understanding that you will maintain your practice.